kbr/autocron/docs/index.rst

 async frameworks
 ................

     First there may be the question whether an asynchronous background task-handler like **autocron** makes sense at all in combination with async frameworks.
 It is the nature of these frameworks to do asynchronous tasks out of the box.
 However, i.e. for cron-tasks the logic must get implemented somewhere and delayed tasks have to be handled in the framework-internal thread- or process-pools anyway, like any other blocking functions.
-And all these tasks must get handed around in the main-event-loop beside all other requests.
-In the end it is a design decision. autocron provides a way to delegate this to an external process.
+And all these tasks must get handed around in the main-event-loop beside all other requests. autocron provides a way to delegate this to an external process.
+The next sections show how to do this with ``tornado`` and ``starlette``.

 tornado